eduzenite/The-Pizza/README.md

 <hr>

 <h2>2° Step (part 2)</h2>
 Other system screens were created and I added a lightbox to display the images.
-There are still a few more screens left for me to start modeling.
+There are still a few more screens left to be done before I start modelling.

+<h2>2° Step (part 3)</h2>
+I finished all screens and now I will start to create the models.